zacanger/profane-words/README.md

 }
 ```

+All words are lowercased.

 Why: blacklisting words for whatever reason, probably.
-I'm using it for
+I use it for adding
-searches.
+`noindex` tags when serving pages that match.

 License: [WTFPL](./LICENSE.md)